Albert Holden - Founder of the World's 2nd Largest Mining & Smelting Trust

 9511 Lake Shore Boulevard

-Albert Fairchild Holden, the oldest son of Liberty and Delia Holden, was born in Cleveland on December 31, 1866.
-Much of his childhood was spent in Utah, where his father managed his mines.
-Education included Phillips Exeter Academy and Harvard University, graduating in 1888 with a degree in mining engineering.
+Albert Fairchild Holden was born on December 31, 1866, the second of eight children born to Liberty and Delia Holden.
+His education included Phillips Exeter Academy and Harvard University, graduating in 1888 with a degree in mining engineering.
 Immediately after graduation, he joined his father’s mining business in Utah, eventually becoming one of the most competent mining engineers in the country.

 Bert, as he was known to those closely associated with him, had been a noted athlete in college, and he kept himself in good physical shape throughout his life.
 He thought nothing of tramping through the hills of Utah or Nevada for days on end, looking for potential mining sites or outcrops of unusual minerals.